BetterSEQTA/BetterSEQTA-Plus/README.md

 2. Run the dev script (it updates as you save files)

 ```
-npm run dev # or use your perferred package manager
+npm run dev # or use your preferred package manager
 ```

 ### Building for production